brunobord/the-black-hack/english/additional-things.md

 Armor Points (AP) reduce damage in the same way, however they don't run out - so each hit is reduced by the Armor points amount.
 Every piece of Armor now has a Usage Die (UD)- *see the table opposite*.

-Immediately after a fight where armor has been used to reduce damage, its Usage Die must be rolled.
-If the roll is a 1 or 2 the Usage Die reduces as per normal, and the Armor then has the AP of the armor above it in the table.
-So for example failing a UD roll for Chain would reduce it to having 2 AP (Leather).

-If the UD is a d4 and fails, it's considered destroyed and should be removed from a players inventory.
-Armor can be repaired however- roll its current Usage Die and multiply the amount by 10, this is the cost to upgrade the Usage Die to the next die up in the chain.

-## Reach weapons

-When a creature moves so they are **Close** to a PC who has a long weapon, the defence roll against the creatures first attack is at Advantage.

 | Type         | UD  | AP |
 |:------------:|:---:|:--:|
 | Gambeson     | d4  | 1  |